anonymous0004/project_circle/index.md

 -Due to the financial incentive embedded into some of the functions you can potentially be awarded up to 0.6ETH for being the first to call the functions `step2()` and `step3()` (these incentives allow the system to move along the steps through time optimally)

+### What's in it for the developer?

+- Simple 1% fee is kept by the dev (see `redeemGenTwo` in the code block for more info)